-The SEC staff issued SAB 118, which provides guidance on accounting for the tax effects of the Tax Act.
-SAB 118 addresses situations where accounting for certain income tax effects of the Tax Act under Accounting Standards Codification (ASC) 740 may be incomplete upon issuance of an entity's financial statements and provides a one-year measurement period from the enactment date to complete the accounting under ASC 740.
-In accordance with SAB 118, a company must reflect the following:
+During December 2017, the SEC staff issued Staff Accounting Bulletin 118 (SAB 118), which provided guidance on accounting for the tax effects of the Tax Act.
+SAB 118 addressed situations where accounting for certain income tax effects of the Tax Act under ASC 740 may be incomplete upon issuance of an entity's financial statements and provides a one-year measurement period from the enactment date to complete the accounting under ASC 740.
+In accordance with SAB 118, a company was required to reflect the following:

-- Income tax effects of those aspects of the Tax Act for which accounting under ASC 740 is complete. - Provisional estimate of income tax effects of the Tax Act to the extent accounting is incomplete but a reasonable estimate is determinable. - If a provisional estimate cannot be determined, ASC 740 should still be applied on the basis of tax law provisions that were in effect immediately before the enactment of the Tax Act.
+- Income tax effects of those aspects of the Tax Act for which accounting under ASC 740 is complete - Provisional estimate of income tax effects of the Tax Act to the extent accounting is incomplete but a reasonable estimate is determinable - If a provisional estimate cannot be determined, ASC 740 should still be applied on the basis of tax law provisions that were in effect immediately before the enactment of the Tax Act.